salesforce/kafka-junit/kafka-junit4/README.md

         .withBrokerProperty("auto.create.topics.enable", "false");
 ```

-SharedKafkaTestResource has two accessors that you can make use of in your tests to interact with the service.
+[SharedKafkaTestResource](src/main/java/com/salesforce/kafka/test/junit4/SharedKafkaTestResource.java) instance has two accessors that you can make use of in your tests to interact with the service.

 ```java
     /**